Aliases for SST Gene

 GeneCards Summary for SST Gene

 SST (Somatostatin) is a Protein Coding gene.
-Diseases associated with SST include duodenal ulcer and portal hypertension.
+Diseases associated with SST include neuroendocrine tumor and somatostatinoma.
 Among its related pathways are Signaling by GPCR and SIDS Susceptibility Pathways.
 GO annotations related to this gene include hormone activity.

 UniProtKB/Swiss-Prot Summary for SST Gene